tycrek/ass/README.md

 Webhooks will show the filename, mimetype, size, upload timestamp, thumbail, & a link to delete the file.
 To disable webhooks, simply remove the headers from your config.

+[create a new Webhook]: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

 ## Custom frontends

 ass is intended to provide a strong backend for developers to build their own frontends around.
-The easiest way to do this is with a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+The easiest way to do this is with a [Git Submodule].
 Your submodule should be a **separate** git repo.
-Make sure you [adjust the `FRONTEND_NAME`](https://github.com/tycrek/ass/blob/d766bd15cf8ac851058c8abf37238f1608d8c305/ass.js#L24) to match your frontend.
+Make sure you [adjust the `FRONTEND_NAME`] to match your frontend.
 To make updates easier, it is recommended to make a new branch.
 Since submodules are their own dedicated projects, you are free to build the router however you wish, as long as it exports the required items detailed below.

 Sample submodule entry file: